Lineman's handset: Typical use

 A lineman's handset typically connects via a pair of test leads, not the modular connector found on most consumer telephone equipment.
 The test leads will feature some combination of alligator clips (to connect to bare wires), a piercing spike or "bed-of-nails" (for insulated wires), and something designed to fit a punch block.
 Adapters designed to fit other punch block types, heat coil sockets, or modular jacks may also be used.

 A butt set can be connected wherever there is a line appearance—anywhere the wires are accessible.
 Inside the central office, this would be at a main or intermediate distribution frame.
-For outside plant, this would include any serving area interface, such as a cross-connect box or aerial splice enclosure.
-At subscriber sites (e.g., residence), this could be inside or behind the housing of a modular connector, or at the network interface.
+For outside plant work, this would include any serving area interface, such as a cross-connect box or aerial splice enclosure.
+At subscriber sites (e.g., residence), this could be inside or behind the housing of a modular connector or at the network interface.

 When connected to a line, a lineman's handset is essentially indistinguishable from regular subscriber equipment.
-The technician can do one or more of monitor an active call, answer incoming calls, and make outgoing calls.
+The technician can monitor an active call, answer incoming calls, and make outgoing calls.
 Common tests include checking for dial tone, using ANAC to identify the line, and using a ringback number.